 I was extremely impressed by the warmth and sincerity of the farmers that I met.
 I found their children to be engaging, healthy-looking and excited ambassadors for their family's lifestyle, and I even found myself longing a bit to have been able to give my own children the sense of local belonging and community that these families have been able to provide to their children as a result of there being so many other families nearby who share their values and a lifestyle built around the raising and using of animals.
 However, behind the happy human smiles, and their emphasis upon eating a diet based upon meat and dairy (which have egregious environmental footprints and would require more land than our planet even has, if all 7 billion humans now living on this earth tried to eat the diet that these farm families are teaching their children to eat) there were other unhappy realities, that unfortunately, as far as I could tell, most of the other visitors were oblivious to.

 I first heard of the Vesecky farm, when an employee of a store selling Vesecky turkeys at Thanksgiving last year praised this farm by telling me that they had visited the place and "Vesecky farm IS social justice for turkeys."
 So I was very curious to know what my own impressions would be.
 Mr.Vesecky embodied the stereotype of the salt-of-the-earth farmer of yesteryear.
 His quiet, unassuming but friendly manner was welcoming and he seemed genuinely happy to show off his operation.
 The turkeys looked healthy and were extremely curious about all of us strangers who had descended upon their farm -- but were not nearly as trusting of any of us as they were of Mr. Vesecky -- the man who fed them (and unbeknownst to them was planning their mass slaughter for next month, a disturbing and surreal fact amidst the seemingly wholesome and happy backdrop of visitors enjoying the event.)
 I asked Mr. Vesecky if he ever got attached to the birds or missed them when they were trucked off to slaughter, and he replied quite matter-of -factly, "Nope that's when I get paid!"
 Mr. Vesecky told me that he did not breed any of the birds himself but instead purchased them from a commercial hatchery.
 He said they arrived as newly hatched chicks via the US postal service (meaning no food, water, nor warmth for the few days they were in transit.)
 "Do they all arrive alive I asked?" and he said, "Mostly."
-Few people who claim to eat only "humane meat" are aware of the violent repeated forced artificial insemination (rape) of female turkeys, that is essential to all turkey hatcheries (call them as I did-- and they will tell you the birds are simply too large to mate on their own without hurting each other) Mr. Vesecky pays companies to inflict this trauma on grown turkeys so that he can purchase turkey chicks to sell them for a premium price to people who want to believe they are buying a "humane" product. (and of course this also means that male turkeys have their sperm forcibly removed from them via equally barbaric procedures too.
-But of course by having these parts of the farming done at other locations and out of sight of visitors "coming to see where their food comes from" it allows this fraud to continue and to be thought of as humane by unsuspecting folks who want to believe that their purchases are promoting humane practices.
+Few people who claim to eat only "humane meat" are aware of the violent repeated forced artificial insemination (rape) of female turkeys, that is essential to all turkey hatcheries (call them as I did-- and they will tell you the birds are simply too large to mate on their own without hurting each other.)
+Mr. Vesecky pays companies to inflict this trauma on grown turkeys so that he can purchase turkey chicks to sell them for a premium price to people who want to believe they are buying a "humane" product. (and this also means that male turkeys have their sperm forcibly removed from them via equally barbaric procedures too.
+But of course by having these parts of the farming done at other locations and out of sight of visitors "coming to see where their food comes from" it allows this fraud to continue and to be thought of as humane by unsuspecting folks who want to believe that their purchases are not incentivising animal torture.
 It was disheartening for me to realize that educated caring people working in retail outlets would refer to this whole scenario as, "Social justice for turkeys."

 By far the most disturbing farm I visited was the Iwig Dairy.
 They provided visitors a formal guided tour of their operation.
 We were shown the bottle washer, the milk separator, pasteurizer, homogenizer, freezer and ice cream maker.
 But when we came to the milking barn, we were told it was not really set up for people to go inside.
 So I asked if I might just look in the window at it and they said the milking part was far in another area and I wouldn’t be able to see anything.
-In light of the fact that they admitted doing gruesome bodily mutilations to unanesthetized cows, and how they seemed oblivious to the profound psychological distress they routinely subjected mother cows and their babies to, not allowing us to actually enter the milking barn (THE part of a dairy operation that the public most associates with where their milk comes from) it left my imagination to conjure up barbaric and cruel possibilities as the reason we were not allowed in to see it (because what they did unabashedly share – suggested they were quite desensitized to things that most people would consider egregiously violent, unjust and traumatic for animals -- as long as they had not grown up on such a farm and been taught that these things were in fact completely ok to do to animals -- and of course absolutely necessary if one was to be profitable.)
+In light of the fact that they admitted doing gruesome bodily mutilations to unanesthetized cows, and how they seemed oblivious to the profound psychological distress they routinely subjected mother cows and their babies to, by not allowing us to actually enter the milking barn (THE part of a dairy operation that the public most associates with where their milk comes from) it left my imagination to conjure up barbaric and cruel possibilities as the reason we were not allowed in to see it, because what they did unabashedly share – suggested they were quite desensitized to things that most people would consider egregiously violent, unjust and traumatic for animals (as long as they had not grown up on such a farm and been taught that these things were in fact completely ok to do to animals -- and of course absolutely necessary if the farm was to be profitable.)

 [If you liked this article, please be sure to read my post: Oppression or Justice...Which do YOU Choose?]